 Initially Ubuntu automatically detected the majority of my hardware, although I did have to put in some effort to get certain features working.
-Some of the important changes I had to make included:
+Some of the important changes I had to make included:-SMP (symmetric multi-processing) support

 -NVIDIA drivers